barmalry84/hello-world-service-poc/README.md

 ```

 ### Logs and metrics
-Logs are collected via cwagents and fluentbit agents installed to EKS.
+Logs are collected via cwagents and fluentbit agents installed in EKS.
 Logs for application could be found in Cloudwatch log group: /aws/containerinsights/qa-eks-test/application.
 Those could be moved to Datadog via forwarder if needed.

 Cloudwatch can be also used for EKS and application metrics if they are sent in needed format.
 In that PoC I also include installation of prometheus and grafana to be able to see basic metrics, create alerts and dashboards.
 In that example Grafana is internal but could be extended via Ingress.
-Main stepts to see metrics:
+Main steps to see metrics:

 1. Get grafana password:
 ```bash